3.

 Effects of finite magnitude of speed of sound on stream continuity

-In a homogeneous environment, the pressure disturbance propagates from its source S in spherical surfaces, i.e. at the same velocity in all directions.
+In a homogeneous environment, the pressure disturbance propagates from its source-S in spherical surfaces, i.e. at the same velocity in all directions.
 The pressure difference at the boundary of the intact medium and the sound wave decreases with increasing radius of the sound wave (decreasing its energy density or sound intensity), thus also decreasing the influence of the sound wave on the surrounding medium.
-When the pressure disturbance source moves, the sound wave propagation velocity does not change only in the direction of movement of the pressure disturbance source the sound intensity gradient increases and vice versa, see Figure 3.
+As the pressure disturbance source moves in the direction of the pressure disturbance source, the sound intensity gradient increases and vice versa, see Figure 772.

 Propagation of sound waves when pressure disturbance source moves

-If the pressure disturbance source moves at or above the speed of sound (M≥1), its front is always at the source.
-This causes the streamlines to not gradually rise in front of the body being bypassed and the body is forced by its volume to displace the surrounding gas byabruptcompression - the energy to compress the gas in the shock wave is taken from the motion of the body.
+In the case of supersonic speed (M≥1) the streamlines to not gradually rise in front of the flowed around body and the body is forced by its volume to displace the surrounding gas by abrupt compression - the energy to compress the gas is taken from the motion of the body.
 The gas thus compressed gradually expands away from the body.
-The boundary between the compressed gas and the surrounding gas is cone-shaped and is called a shock wave (Figure 4).
+The boundary between the compressed gas and the surrounding gas is cone-shaped and is called a shock wave (Figure 339).
 The slope of the shock wave βSW is always greater than the Mach angle μ - their equality would occur for the case of an infinite body.

 Relationship between shock wave angle and Mach angle

-(a) source is moving at speed of sound - shock wave is slightly inclined forward; (b) source is moving at supersonic speed.
-SW-shock wave. βSW [°] slope of shock wave (μ<βSW); μ [°] Mach angle.
+(a) source is moving at supersonic speed; (b) streamlines around oblique shock wave (compare with Figure 520, p.
+3.3); (c) source is moving at speed of sound.
+SW-shock wave. βSW [°] shock wave angle (μ<βSW); μ [°] Mach angle.
 The figure does not deal with the situation of the shock waves at the time before τ=0, nor with the situation behind the shock wave and behind the body; this problem is discussed in the next section of the paper.

 Shock wave